ways/BlueDo/README.md

 # TODO

 * Figure out what freezes app sometimes.
+Only happends when run from codium.
 * Stop device scanning when minimized
 * "Open bluetooth settings"
 * Resume playback on "here"